 No. It’s all free for everyone.
 The Teaching Awards is a charity and has been since its inception by Lord Puttnam.
 Sponsorship over the years has changed but for several years has been provided by Pearson, hence our name change, but the values have always stayed the same.

-There are no nomination costs to anyone nominating or to the school.
-No nominee needs to pay to attend the ceremonies held in their honour.
+There are no costs to anyone entering or to the school.
+No nominee needs to pay to attend the ceremony held in their honour.
 In fact they are treated like royalty and we want them to feel like VIPs.
 The Teaching Awards is totally profit-free.
 The judges are all voluntary.
 Pearson and any award sponsors are doing so as part of the mission to raise up the teaching profession.
 It won’t cost you a penny to enter.

 If you do get as far as the October ceremony you will be our VIP guests and nothing less!

-The Teaching Awards have been running for nearly 21 years.
-Pearson came on board as a sponsor several years ago as the overall sponsor, for which we are very grateful.
-This does not change the basis of the Teaching Awards though and you do not need to have any link to Pearson in order to nominate.
-The Teaching Awards team, who organise the awards from nominations through to presentation, are not employees of Pearson and are made up of much the same core team as they have been for many years.
+The Teaching Awards have been running for 21 years.
+Pearson came on board as a sponsor several years ago as the headline sponsor, for which we are very grateful.
+This does not change the basis of the Teaching Awards though and you do not need to have any link to Pearson in order to enter.
+The Teaching Awards team, who organise the awards from entries through to presentation, are not employees of Pearson and are made up of much the same core team as they have been for many years.

 We really are not Ofsted and have no wish to follow similar inspection rules.
 At the point that a shortlisted candidate is visited we are celebrating what is already a phenomenal achievement.
 Our judges stay for 3 hours and that will include meeting the nominee(s), speaking with staff and students, meeting with parents and governors and anyone else the school wish us to see etc. However we make sure that, although everyone feels a few nerves, we put everyone at ease.
 Big smiles and warm faces!